boopdotpng/cuda-matmuls/blog.md

 The printed coordinates are in `(col, row)` format, where `col` corresponds to the horizontal `x` axis and `row` to the vertical `y` axis.
 This mirrors standard 2d matrix conventions, where the first dimension indexes rows (`y`) and the second indexes columns (`x`). each entry `(x, y)` represents the global coordinates of a thread in the grid.

 You can see this example at [cuda-matmuls/misc/2d_dispatch_viz.cu](https://github.com/boopdotpng/cuda-matmuls/blob/master/misc/2d_dispatch_viz.cu).
-### GPU Memory

-## Matrix multiplication on CPU
+## Matrix multiplication

+### Theoretical matrix multiplication performance
 Matrix multiplication is one of the most common dense compute kernels in machine learning.
-This section covers a series of increasingly optimized method for square matrices.
-There's a George Hotz clip involving matrices, cubes, and some vague hand movements out there somewhere, but I think [this](http://matrixmultiplication.xyz/) is the best way to visualize it.
-The simplest implementation (multiplying two `N*N` matrices) goes like this:
+This section covers a series of increasingly optimized matrix multiplication kernels.
+[This](http://matrixmultiplication.xyz/) is the best way to visualize it.

+To find out how fast a matrix multiplication kernel can be on your GPU, you can use the `cuBLAS` library, which contains highly optimized kernels written by Nvidia.
+These kernels are fine tuned to extract the maximum performance from the hardware, and it's extremely difficult to outperform a `cuBLAS` kernel.

+All of the examples going forward will be multiplying two 4096x4096 matrices in single precision (SGEMM).

+Performance is measured in TFLOPS (trillion floating point operations per second).
+In order to calculate the theoretical maximum FP32 performance for my GPU (a 5070 Ti):
+- 70 SMs * 128 Cores per SM = 8960 Cuda Cores
+- Each Cuda core performs 2 operations per clock cycle (FMA = fused multiply-add)
+- Boost clock: 2.45 GHz  = 2.45 * 10^9 cycles per second
+- Equals approximately 44 TFLOPS.

+Now, let's estimate the number of operations required to multiply two square matrices of size 4096.
+Each of the `N^2` entries in matrix C requires a dot product between a row of A and a column of B, consisting of `N` multiplications and `N` additions.
+That’s `2N` floating point operations per entry, yielding a total of `2N^3` FLOPs.

+So the total number of operations is `2*4096^3 = 137,438,953,472`.

+GFLOPS = `(2*4096^3) / (execution time in seconds × 10^9)`

+The `cuBLAS` kernel hovers around 34 TFLOPS on my GPU.
+### Matrix multiplication on CPU
+The most straightforward `N*N` square matrix multiplication goes like this:
 ```cpp
 float A[N][N], B[N][N], C[N][N];
 for (int i = 0; i < N; i++)